crypto-code/GAN/README.md

 A GAN consists of two Neural Networks a Generative Network and a Discriminative Networks.

-- **Generative Netork**: It is a network which takes in a random noise vector and generates images that are **"similar"** to the input images.
+- **Generative Network**: It is a network which takes in a random noise vector and generates images that are **"similar"** to the input images.
 <p align="center">
 <img src="https://github.com/crypto-code/GAN/blob/master/assets/gen_model.png" width="800" align="middle" />   </p>